 The International Building Code allows 5 stories of wood-frame construction in building occupancies that include multi-family, military, senior, student and affordable housing—and six stories for business. | Stella Luxury Apartments, a wood frame building located in Marina Del Rey, CA, Architect: DesignARC | ©2013 Lawrence Anderson Photography

 As communities have become increasingly aware of their impact on the planet—and the environment’s impact on them—there’s an increasing demand for better, healthier and more sustainable solutions for our built environment.
-A recent study found that demand for green buildings is doubling every three years.
-Studies are also showing that investment in green construction can add immediate value to a building.
+A recent study found that demand for green buildings is doubling every three years and studies are also showing that investment in green construction can add immediate value to a building.
+Furthermore, research on biophilic design has shown a link between visible natural elements such as wood and human health.

 This demand has led to forward-thinking design trends that are making extreme efficiency possible.
 These include the passive house movement, where design and construction techniques result in buildings that manage interior climate with less or no energy, and the drive for taller wood structures, topping seven, 10 and even 20 stories.
 These structures feature a reduced carbon footprint and efficient construction with no compromise in safety and durability.